 Commercial flights are available to Bozeman (BZN), Billings (BIL), and Great Falls (GTF).
-Your drive time from the airport to the Reserve depends on the airport and region of the Reserve you will visit.
+Your drive time from the airport to American Prairie depends on the airport and region of the prairie you will visit.
 In general, visitors should plan on a half- to a full-day’s drive to reach their destination from these airport hubs.
 Detailed information can be found on our How to Get Here and Maps pages.

-Road travel on the Reserve is almost exclusively on gravel and unimproved dirt roads, necessitating high-clearance (at least 8 inches), 4WD or AWD vehicles, and a reliable spare tire.
+Road travel on the prairie is almost exclusively on gravel and unimproved dirt roads, necessitating high-clearance (at least 8 inches), 4WD or AWD vehicles, and a reliable spare tire.

 Where is the closest place to buy food and gas?